Therapeutic Technology

 RehabTracker

-RehabTracker is a groundbreaking person-centered mobile app transforming how our partners engage with patients and their families.
+RehabTracker is a groundbreaking person-centered mobile app that is transforming how our partners engage with patients and their families.
 Combined with our approach of focusing our care around What Matters to You (the patient), RehabTracker allows patients and their invited loved ones to view their personalized goals, see and track their patient progress in real-time as logged by our therapists, including overall progress toward discharge goals, activities of daily living, distance and transfers, share that progress with invited family and friends, share patient photos during their recovery journey, receive comments from staff and messages of support from loved ones – all from the palm of their hands.
 Areas of patient progress include self-care activities such as bathing, dressing, and eating, mobility activities including walking, transfers, and bed mobility, speech-language activities including expression and comprehension, memory and problem-solving, and diet/swallowing food and liquid consistencies.
 Facilities utilizing RehabTracker have experienced greater levels of patient motivation as well as patient and family member engagement and satisfaction.

 OmniCycle® Motorized Cycling Machine

-• Provides passive, active-assist, and active exercises for upper and lower extremities
+- Provides passive, active-assist, and active exercises for upper and lower extremities

-• For orthopedic, cardiac, and neurological patients
+- For orthopedic, cardiac, and neurological patients

-• It allows a very weak individual to exercise for longer periods of time, gaining proper repetition and motor learning
+- It allows a very weak individual to exercise for longer periods of time, gaining proper repetition and motor learning

-• Evidence-based equipment that has been shown to improve strength, circulation, coordination, endurance, and spasticity management
+- Evidence-based equipment that has been shown to improve strength, circulation, coordination, endurance, and spasticity management

 NuStep Recumbent Cross Trainer